 Activities vary according to the nature of the individual role but may include:

-- working as part of a primary care trust team, which may also include GPs, midwives, community nursery nurses, health visitors' assistants, healthcare assistants and community staff nurses;
+working as part of a multi-disciplinary team, which may include GPs, midwives, community nursery nurses, health visitors' assistants, healthcare assistants and community staff nurses;

 advising and informing new parents on issues such as feeding, sleeping, safety, physical and emotional development, weaning, immunisation and other aspects of childcare;